How to apply for a fellowship

 If shortlisted, you will be contacted by the host directly to arrange an interview.
 This may be online or in person.
 The final decision on who to employ is theirs, unless you receive more than one offer.
 They will contact you directly to let you know the outcome of your interview by the middle of February.

 If successful, you will be employed by the host, who will be responsible for supervising and supporting you.
-The wider support, training and opportunities component of the scheme are organised by the Legal Education Foundation and its partners.
+The wider support, training and opportunities component of the scheme are organised by LEF and its partners.

 If you are not successful at the interview, and you opted into clearing when you submitted your application, you could still be considered for positions that remain available at other hosts.
 However, this is not guaranteed.